List of awards and nominations received by Donna Summer

 The singer signed with Geffen Records in 1980, and earned four Grammy nominations for The Wanderer (1980) and Donna Summer (1982), including two consecutive Best Female Rock Vocal Performance nominations for "Cold Love" and "Protection".
+Summer received numerous nominations for her hit single, "She Works Hard for the Money" (1983), with the song nominated for Best Female Pop Vocal Performance and the video nominated for Best Female Video at the inaugural MTV Video Music Awards in 1984.